tdoke/react-stuff/react-experiments/src/patterns/readme.md

 9] DI in react

 how to keep component composition as loose as possible ? above are the 9 ways to do it.

+imp
+1] minimise direct imports in a component, more imports less composible component is,